Frequently Asked Questions

 STK11

-In addition, the WISDOM Study is looking at single nucleotide polymorphisms (SNPs), which are small changes in certain genes that individually do not mean much, but together can increase or decrease a woman’s breast cancer risk.
-In most cases, the SNP score (called a Polygenic Risk Score, or PRS) itself will not place a woman into a higher risk category.
+In addition to the 29 genes, the WISDOM Study is looking at single nucleotide polymorphisms (SNPs), which are small changes in certain genes that individually do not mean much, but together can increase or decrease a woman’s breast cancer risk.
+We use these SNPs to create a Polygenic Risk Score (PRS), which may impact your risk category (either increase or decrease your risk).
+For more information on PRS please read our blog article.

 Color’s emphasis is on providing you with the highest quality results possible, and that means giving individual attention to every sample.
 The average turnaround time is currently 4-10 weeks from the day your sample is received at the laboratory, but the actual time will be subject to the data associated with each unique sample.
 Color will notify you via email each step of the way: when your kit has shipped, when you’ve successfully activated it, when your sample has arrived back at the lab, and when your results are ready.